State laws on abortion, transgender issues have companies balking on coming to Oklahoma, development official says

 He stressed that he was relating what he has been hearing from businesses, not expressing his personal opinion.

-“We are hearing from some of our local employers that are here, that I will just say are nowhere near the liberal side, right.
-But they are already being impacted by whether or not people are able to move here or relocate here from a talent perspective,” he said.
+“We are hearing from some of our local employers that are here, that I will just say are nowhere near the liberal side. … But they are already being impacted by whether or not people are able to move here or relocate here from a talent perspective,” he said.
 “We have had that mentioned.”

-Oklahoma is considered to have among the most restrictive abortion laws in the country.
-Legislation signed by Gov. Kevin Stitt in May effectively ended availability of the procedure.
+Oklahoma has the most restrictive abortion laws in the country.
+Legislation signed by Gov. Kevin Stitt in May effectively ended the availability of the procedure at any stage of pregnancy.
+The only exceptions in the law are to save the life of a pregnant woman or if the pregnancy is the result of a rape or incest that has been reported to law enforcement.

-The only exceptions in the law are to save the life of a pregnant woman or if the pregnancy is the result of rape or incest that has been reported to law enforcement.
+Lawmakers also have passed several bills related to transgender people in the past two years.
+A law dubbed the Save Women’s Sports Act prohibits those assigned male at birth from participating in female sports as transgender athletes.

-Lawmakers have passed several bills related to transgender persons in the past two years.
-The Save Women’s Sports Act prohibits those assigned male at birth from participating in female sports as transgender athletes.
+Another bill requires students to use the school restrooms and changing rooms that correspond with the gender listed on their birth certificate.

-Another bill requires students to use the restroom that corresponds with the sex listed on their birth certificate.
+Through executive order from Stitt, Oklahoma prohibits transgender people who were born in the state from changing the gender marker on their birth certificates.
+And another bill signed into law by Stitt bans nonbinary gender markers on birth certificates for people who identify as neither male nor female.

 Jackson said that in its role as an advocate for businesses, the chamber works to showcase the region’s positives through social media campaigns and other initiatives.